 We know that when you begin a career you need to think about how you’ll be looked after by your employer.
 That’s why Compass make sure to recognise, reward and go above and beyond any kind of legal requirements when it come to things like holiday, flexible working and staff recognition schemes.

-We are committed to ensuring that our salaries remain competitive in the labour market.
+We’re committed to ensuring that our salaries remain fair, sustainable and stay competitive with roles in the same sector.
 Subject to performance, all staff (excluding those on casual contracts) have the opportunity to receive a pay increase via regular supervisions and appraisals with their line manager.

-Because of the nature of the business, we also offer staff a “recommendation bonus” when they successfully recommend a foster carer or, in certain cases, a member of staff.
+Because of the nature of our service, we also offer staff a ‘recommendation bonus’ when they successfully recommend a foster carer or, in certain cases, a member of staff.
 Full details on the total fees offered will be given to you as part of your formal induction.

-The underlying principle of this policy is that Compass, will, whenever possible (subject to its business and operational needs), seek to agree to requests for flexible working made by employees.
-In this respect, the Company’s policy goes beyond what the law requires, as the statutory right to request flexible working as written above.
+The underlying principle of this policy is that Compass, will, whenever possible (subject to its operational needs), seek to agree to requests for flexible working made by employees.

 Most of us are living longer and not saving enough to have the income we’d like in retirement.
 The state pension is a foundation for your retirement, but you may want more.
 Saving into a workplace pension means you can continue to enjoy the things you like when you retire.

 All employees working for Compass Community are enrolled into a workplace pension scheme if they are not already in one and;

 - Earn over £10,000 per annum (equivalent to £833 per month);

 - Are aged 22 or over; and